-Educational institutions are responsible for evaluating students by a grading system that is publicized to professors and students.
-While each student is responsible for demonstrating his/her learning that resulted in his/her final grade, the course professor is responsible for issuing each student's final course grade.
-A student who feels that the final grade he/she received in the course is unfair is entitled to appeal his/her final grade.
+Educational institutions are responsible for evaluating students by a grading system that is publicized to instructors and students.
+While each student is responsible for demonstrating their learning that resulted in their final grade, the course instructor is responsible for issuing each student's final course grade.
+A student who feels that the final grade they received in the course is unfair is entitled to appeal their final grade.
 Students are responsible for acting within the procedural time line.
 Any student pursuing a grade appeal must follow the procedure outlined below.
 Grade appeals not following this procedure will not be eligible for review.

-How to File a Final Grade Appeal
+How to File a Final Grade Appeal:

-A student must use the Final Grade Appeal Form (/media/15603/student-grade-appeal-form-revision-7-8-21.pdf) or obtain one available by contacting the Student Success Center at advising@sussex.edu (mailto:advising@sussex.edu).
-Detailed instructions are attached to the Final Grade Appeal Form.
+A Final Grade Appeal Form must be used and is available by contacting the Student Success Center at advising@sussex.edu (mailto:advising@sussex.edu).
+Detailed instructions are attached to the Final Grade Appeal form.
 Any questions about the form or the grade appeal process should be directed to the Student Success Center.

-Student Responsibility
+Student Responsibility:

-The student must complete the Final Grade Appeal Form (/media/15603/student-grade-appeal-form-revision-7-8-21.pdf) with a statement explaining the exact nature of the appeal within two weeks (10 business days) of the end of the semester.
-See the Academic Calendar (http://sussex.edu/ academics/academic-calendar).
-The student must submit all supporting materials to the professor electronically, which includes a copy of the course syllabus and any documents needed to support the appeal.
+The student must complete the "Final Grade Appeal Form" with a statement explaining the exact nature of the appeal within two weeks (10 business days) of the end of the semester.
+See the Academic Calendar (http://sussex.edu/academics/academic-calendar).
+The student must submit all supporting materials to the instructor electronically, which includes a copy of the course syllabus and any documents needed to support the appeal.
 Additional documents can be requested anytime during this process.